Where Will You Be Hanging Your Outdoor Curtains? Location, location, location!

 Choosing a Style

-There are 2 types of tops for our outdoor curtians.
-Grommet Top and Tab Top.
-Both are great, and choosing one is a matter of which style you prefer.
+There are 3 types of tops for our outdoor curtains.
+Grommet Top, Tab Top, and Sleeve Top.
+All three are great, and choosing one is a matter of which style you prefer.

 Grommet top curtains open and close easily without creating excessive friction between grommet and outdoor curtain pole, and they can be taken down with ease.
 Good looks and durability combine with strong functionality to make nickel grommets the right choice for your patio curtains.
 The round grommets contrast well with the natural lines of the curtains making them pleasant to look at.
 The metallic sheen of our grommets creates a striking modern look that accentuates our many great outdoor curtain panel colors and designs in Sunbrella.

-Our grommets come in 5 colors.
-Satin Nickel, Nickel, Old Copper, Plated Brass, Dark Gunmetal.
+Our grommets come in 7 colors.
+Satin Nickel, Nickel, Old Copper, Plated Brass, Dark Gunmetal, Light Gunmetal, and Black.
 You may choose any for your outdoor curtains.

 An excellent choice for hanging in windy areas, tab top outdoor curtains hang sturdily on the pole and offer continuous matching color from top to bottom.
 Great for a clean, efficient appearance on a porch or deck, tab top outdoor drapes hang true to their listed length, which makes measuring a breeze.
 They also are capable of extending more fully than their grommeted counterparts.
 Tab top patio curtains offer a clean, stylish look, without sacrificing any functionality.

-Much like an arm of a jacket, the sleeve outdoor curtains fit secure around any rod or pole for a truly full and flat look. *Available only in our Extra Wide Tempotest Curtains.
+Much like an arm of a jacket, the sleeve outdoor curtains fit secure around any rod or pole for a truly full and flat look. *Now Available in All Curtain Types.

 Some things to consider.